posva/mande/docs/mande.nuxtwrap.md

 ## nuxtWrap() function

-Creates an Nuxt SSR compatible function that automatically proxies cookies to requests and works transparently on the server and client (it still requires a fetch polyfill on Node).
+Creates an Nuxt 2 SSR compatible function that automatically proxies cookies to requests and works transparently on the server and client (it still requires a fetch polyfill on Node).
+Note this is only needed if you need to proxy cookies to the server.

 **Signature:**